LaughingSun/eson-js/docs/spec.md

 13. Return _final_.

-NOTE 1JSON structures are allowed to be nested to any depth, but they must be acyclic.
-If <var>value</var> is or contains a cyclic structure, then the stringify function must throw a **TypeError**exception.
+NOTE 1 ESON structures are allowed to be nested to any depth, but they must be acyclic.
+If *value* is or contains a cyclic structure, then the stringify function must throw a **TypeError**exception.
 This is an example of a value that cannot be stringified:

 <pre style="margin-bottom: 0.5cm">**a = [];**
 **a[0] = a;**
-**my_text = JSON.stringify(a); // This must throw an TypeError.**</pre>
+**my_text = ESON.stringify(a); // This must throw an TypeError.**</pre>

-NOTE 2Symbolic primitive values are rendered as follows:
+NOTE 2 Symbolic primitive values are rendered as follows:

 *   The **null** value is rendered in JSON text as the String null.